huggingface/blog/ai-webtv.md

 Something truly fascinating about text-to-video models is their ability to emulate real-life phenomenons on which they have been trained on.

-We’ve witnessed it with large language models and their ability to synthetize convincing content that mimics human responses, but this takes a a whole new dimension when applied to video.
+We’ve witnessed it with large language models and their ability to synthetize convincing content that mimics human responses, but this takes a whole new dimension when applied to video.

 Text-to-video models have to synthesize animated sequences, and consequently try to emulate and simulate all the physics and entity behaviors we see in the scene.
 This works well when asking a realistic content, but that can also work with unseen scenes as well.